bizbudding/wampum-popups/README.md

 1. File location is /child-theme-name/slim-popups/my-file-name.php
 1. Use CSS to style your content any way you'd like
 1. Use the template tag/function in anywhere before or in wp_footer, to ensure js file has time to load
+1. Tip: A browser extention like [Cookie Inspector](https://chrome.google.com/webstore/detail/cookie-inspector/jgbbilmfbammlbbhmmgaagdkbkepnijn) is helpful as it lets you manually clear individual cookies 1 at a time

 ```
 slim_popup( 'my-file-name' );